top of page

 All adult cats to be chipped deflea-ed and wormed.
 All adult cats to leave our care neutered.

-Kitten Adoption Policy
+Our Kitten Adoption

 We get lots of messages and enquiries about kittens.